SokolovaKsenia/Java-Exceptions/Readme.md

 ## Description

-To create type `Matrix`, which encapsulates two-dimensional array-matrix block of real (`double`) type.
+Create type `Matrix`, which encapsulates two-dimensional array-matrix block of real (`double`) type.
 `Matrix` is the cover for two-dimensional array of real values, storing matrix values with operations of matrix addition, deduction and multiplication.